Tips for Success - Part 1

 (4) - In preparing for the CPA exam, hours are like gold.
 They are your most valuable asset.
 Use them wisely.
 You have to be willing and able to invest sufficient time for review, otherwise passing becomes quite difficult.
 Getting in a sufficient number of hours should be your number one priority.

 For most people, 60 to 100 hours per part is a reasonable goal.
 So, before you begin your preparation, decide how many hours you are able to spend each week.
 That will tell you when to schedule the exam.
 Ten hours per week means you need 6 to 10 weeks of study for each part.

 Then, decide when you are going to study each week.
 If you wait until your schedule is open, you will never find those hours.
 YOU HAVE TO MAKE TIME TO STUDY.
 And, you have to make time 5-6 days each week.

 That is where self-discipline becomes so important.
 If you can make good use of your hours, there is no reason why you cannot pass the CPA Exam.
 None -- with the hours, everyone can pass.

 (5) - When I took the CPA Exam years ago, the pass rate on each part was about 30-33 percent.
 This meant that no matter how hard you studied, you had trouble passing.
 The CPA Exam was universally viewed as a “killer.”

-We could debate the reasons for the increase in the pass rate but the important issue is that everyone can now pass the CPA Exam if they do the work.
-It is no longer just for the A students.
+The important issue is that everyone can now pass the CPA Exam if they do the work.
+It is not just for the A students.
 If you work enough practice problems and put in the time to learn from your mistakes, you can pass this exam regardless of your job or college grade point average.
 This should give you a confidence boost: “if I do the work, I have a legitimate shot at making this happen.”